bitsoex/slate/source/index.html.md

 * 0324: Number already in use
 * 0325: Phone already verified
 * 0326: Quote is expired or invalid
+* 0327: Service unavailable for requesting location
+* 0328: Service unavailable for requesting country
+* 0329: Market order type must be in (maj, min)

 ### System Limit Errors: 04 (HTTP 400)
 * 0401: Incorrect price, below the minimum